yjb94/react-native-squircle-skia/CONTRIBUTING.md

 > While it's possible to use [`npm`](https://github.com/npm/cli), the tooling is built around [`yarn`](https://classic.yarnpkg.com/), so you'll have an easier time if you use `yarn` for development.

+While developing, you can run the [example app](/Example/) to test your changes.
+Any changes you make in your library's JavaScript code will be reflected in the example app without a rebuild.
+If you change any native code, then you'll need to rebuild the example app.

 Make sure your code passes TypeScript and ESLint.
 Run the following to verify:

 ```sh